3L0C/wk/README.md

 Among the modifiers, the Shift modifier (`S-`) has a unique behavior when used with standard utf8 key characters.
-Due to the way keys are interpreted, the `S-` modifier is not always necessary for these characters.
+Due to the way normal keys are interpreted, the `S-` modifier is not always necessary.
 To determine whether `S-` is required, it is recommended to test the character in a `wks` file by typing it with and without the Shift key pressed.

 If the character is non-whitespace, printable, and the shifted and unshifted versions produce different output,